Queen mandibular pheromone: Workers

 Components of QMP also function as a retinue pheromone, causing retinue behavioral and physiological changes in the female worker bees.
-Changes in QMP's chemical composition following a queen's mating attracts young worker bees to her, fulfilling her feeding and grooming requirements.
+Changes in QMP's chemical composition following a queen's mating attract young worker bees to her, fulfilling her feeding and grooming requirements.
 QMP is transferred through contact from the queen to young workers, and in turn to the rest of the hive's workers.
 In doing so, the queen elicits behavioral changes in remaining workers, preventing the rearing of new queens, and preventing ovary development.

 Behavioral changes in the workers as a result of QMP exposure is thought to be mediated through changes in juvenile hormone (JH) level.
 9ODA specifically leads to changes in the endocrine organs, via the brain's mushroom bodies.
 QMP moderates the decrease in JH synthesis in young bees, preventing foraging behaviour.

 Queen retinue pheromone

 Slessor (2005) differentiates QMP from queen retinue pheromone, on the basis of three fatty-acid constituents which are not derived from the mandibular gland.